seekhealing/seekhealing.github.io/_sections/hero/home.md

 # <span class="emphasized-header">Connection</span> is medicine.

-## SeekHealing's social health programs inspire healthy human connections and bring communities together to heal from addiction, trauma, systemic shame, and loneliness.
+## SeekHealing rebuilds communities to heal from loneliness, systemic shame, trauma, and addiction.

 [Learn more](/heal/){:class="button cta"}